queuemail/docs-and-examples/api-logs.md

 ]
 ```

-- Response is composed by an array with all operations associated with the mail sent (**idsending**)
+- Response is composed by an array with all operations associated with the email sent (**idsending**)
 - **idsmtp** is the id of the SMTP used for sending.
 - **resultcode** can be "OK" for sucess sending.
 "BLACKLISTED" if recipient has been included in blacklsit.
 "AUTOBLACKLISTED" if recipient has been included in auto-blacklist.
 Also can be a specific error code (ATTACHMENT_PROBLEM, SMTP_CONNECT_FAILS, SMTP_CONNECT_TIMEOUT, etc.)
 - **created** is the operation date/time.